Latest Posts

 6. Cat Geckos Are Insectivores

-The cat gecko’s diet primarily consists of the wide variety of different small insects that they are able to hunt in their habitat.
-They are thought to hunt their prey, slowly stalking them before catching them.
-As they are nocturnal, they are most active during the nighttime, and this is most likely when they do the majority of hunting for food.
+The cat gecko’s diet primarily consists of a wide variety of small insects they can hunt in their habitat.
+They are thought to hunt their prey by slowly stalking them before catching them.
+As they are nocturnal, they are most active during the nighttime, which is likely when they do most of their hunting for food.

 7. Primitive Geckos

 Cat geckos are thought to be one of the most primitive living gecko species that can be found today.
-Their physical structure is quite similar to fossilized geckos that have been found.
+The physical structure of the cat gecko is quite similar to fossilized geckos that have been found in the past, giving us a unique look into what older species of geckos could have looked like.

 8. Cat Geckos Are Not Considered Threatened

 According to the IUCN Redlist, cat geckos are considered at least concern for extinction.
-However, in Thailand, the collection and export of the species is prohibited.
+Thankfully, in Thailand, the collection and export of this species is prohibited, which will help keep the wild population stable.
 Two causes for concern for the cat gecko are habitat loss and destruction, as well as the collection of these geckos for the pet trade lowering the number of wild geckos.

 9. Some Experienced Keepers Keep Cat Geckos As Pets

-It is not recommended for just anyone to try and keep cat geckos as pets.
-However, some cat geckos are successfully kept by some experienced keepers in the hobby.
-In order for them to thrive, they have very specific requirements that need to be met, and can easily be stressed if these conditions are not met.
+It is not recommended for just anyone to try and keep cat geckos as pets, especially if proper research has not been done.
+However, some cat geckos are successfully kept by experienced keepers in the hobby.
+For the geckos to thrive, they have very specific requirements that need to be met.
+If the conditions are not met, cat geckos can become very stressed out and sick.
 They are hard to breed in captivity, but with perfect conditions and an experienced breeder, it is possible.
-If cat geckos are something you are interested in owning, it is important to do a bunch of research beforehand.
+If you are interested in owning a cat gecko of your own, it is important to do plenty of research beforehand.
 As well, if possible, reach out to reptile owners who already own them for advice, and to ask them any questions you may have.

-We also recommend buying captive bred if possible.
+We also recommend buying captive-bred if possible.
 While they may cost more and be harder to find there are two main benefits to making sure you buy babies that have hatched in captivity.
 The first is that you know you will be getting a healthy gecko that does not have parasites from the wild, and you will know for sure how old your gecko is.
-The second is that this helps prevent more geckos from being taken from the wild and damaging the wild population.
+The second is that this helps us prevent more geckos from being taken from the wild and damaging the wild population.
+If people aren’t buying wild-caught geckos, there will be no need for people to collect them from the wild.

 10. Cat Gecko’s Tails Are Very Helpful For Them

 Cat Geckos rely on their tails for multiple different reasons.
-Tails are used to store extra fat for the gecko if they are ever unable to find food, so a fat tail means a well-fed gecko.
-Their tails are also prehensile, and since they don’t have the sticky toe pads that many geckos have to help them climb, they are able to use their tails to hold on to things and keep their balance.
-Lastly, as with many geckos, they are able to drop their tails when in danger.
-They do this in order to confuse or distract the predator and it allows them to quickly escape.
-Cat geckos are able to regrow their tail once dropped, however, it won’t look the same as the original tail they dropped.
+The gecko uses its tail to store extra fat for the gecko if they are ever unable to find food, so a fat tail means a well-fed gecko.
+Their tails are also prehensile, and since they don’t have the sticky toe pads that many geckos have to help them climb, they can use their tails to hold on to things and keep their balance instead.
+Lastly, as with many geckos, they can drop their tails when in danger.
+They do this to confuse or distract the predator, which allows them to quickly escape.
+Cat geckos can regrow their tail once dropped, however, it won’t look the same as the original tail they dropped.

 Enjoy this article?
 Share it with your friends using the links below!
 Also, leave a comment below and let us know what you think.
 Thanks for reading!